 - Schedule frequent veterinary check-ups for your pet.

-- Bath your dog on a regular basis.
+- Bath your dog on a monthly basis.

 - Ensure their collars are loose enough that they aren’t tightly rubbing against their skin.